QuantVI/fcs/README.md

   to the `INSTALLED_APPS` list, in the `settings.py` file, within the *inner* folder

 ## Resume From
-- Meta Back-End Developer Capstone > Module 1 > Reading: Exercise: Setting up the Django project
+- Meta Back-End Developer Capstone > Module 1 > Reading: Exercise: Setting up the Django
+- dj sup uzr : codespace | wordpassing